rehashstudio/front-end-code-challenge/README.md

-# Node/React/API - Challenge
+# Front End Code Challenge

 A coding assignment for prospective developers.

 ## Challenge Overview

-We would like for you to use this simple application as a base to improve upon.

-For this challenge, the real value is when we sit down together and discuss your decisions, as well as areas you think could be improved upon.
+We would like for you to use this simple React/Next.js application as a base to improve upon.
+Feel free to spend as much or as little time as you'd like. **1 to 2 hours should suffice**.
+For this challenge, the real value is when we sit down together and discuss the decisions you made in the limited time; and what you would do given more time.

+Do not hesitate to contact us with questions.
+We do not see this as a weakness.

 ## Tasks

-1. Implement the style guide using JSX, CSS, and SASS.
+1. Implement the style guide (style_guide.png) using JSX, CSS, and SASS.
+Choose a target platform and browser (eg, "Windows desktop Chrome") to style against.
+Report your development platform when you submit your work.

-2. Connect to the Web Socket API using the environment variable WS_URL.
+2. Connect to the WebSockets API using the environment variable WS_URL.
 Ping the server to maintain the connection.
-Present the

-3. Regularly ping the API's 'default' route to look for any changes in it's status.
-When the status changes, display them in the homepage.
+The default endpoint (`/`) will occassionally broadcast a message.
+Present this message where indicated in the code.

-4. Fetch data from the API's 'getPeople' route.
+3. Fetch data from the API's 'getPeople' route.
 HINT: It is attached to "request.body.action".
-It will return a JSON string.
-Place the data into the homepage according to the styleguide.
+It will return a JSON string representing an array.
+Present this array where indicated in the code and according to the style guide.

-## Note

-Do not hesitate to contact us with questions; we do not see this as a weakness.
-Feel free to spend as much or as little time as you'd like. **1 to 2 hours should suffice**.
+4. Take cues from the project's folder structure

 ## Getting Started

+##### (Optional) Fork this repository.
+Otherwise, clone and work locally.

 ##### Initialize project